 - Chief judge Margo Goodhand: former editor of the Winnipeg Free Press and the Edmonton Journal

 - Guy Gendron: former ombudsman of Radio-Canada

 - Sally Reardon: former senior CBC-TV news producer

 - Katherine Sedgwick: journalism professor at Loyalist College and former deputy editor of Montreal Gazette

 - Jim Compton: Producer at Rising Day Media, formerly of CHUM-TV and APTN

 - Mary McGuire: retired journalism professor at Carleton University

 About the Michener Awards

 The Michener Awards honour, celebrate, and promote excellence in Canadian public service journalism.
 Established in 1970 by the late Right Honourable Roland Michener, Governor General of Canada from 1967 to 1974, the Michener Awards are Canada’s premier journalism award.
-The Michener Awards Foundation’s voluntary Board of Directors administers the award, in partnership with the Rideau Hall Foundation with sponsorship from BMO, Cision, Power Corporation of Canada, and TD.
+The Michener Awards Foundation’s voluntary Board of Directors administers the award, in partnership with the Rideau Hall Foundation, with support from our Sponsors.
+Learn more at www.MichenerAwards.ca.